-Following the devastation caused by hurricanes Irma and Maria, the Government of Sint Maarten embarked on a large-scale recovery and reconstruction program.
+Following the devastation caused by Hurricane Irma and Hurricane Maria in September 2017, the Government of Sint Maarten embarked on a large-scale recovery and reconstruction program.
 The goal was to build back a more resilient Sint Maarten.
-The project’s main objectives are to collect and process debris caused by the hurricanes, as well as improve the management of the solid waste disposal sites and search for future waste management solutions for Sint Maarten.
+The project’s main objectives are to collect and process debris caused by the hurricanes, improve the management of the solid waste disposal sites, and search for future waste management solutions for Sint Maarten.

 The NRPB is closely coordinating these activities with the Ministry of Public Housing, Spatial Planning, Environment & Infrastructure (VROMI), the Ministry of Health, Social Development & Labor (VSA), and the Ministry of Tourism, Economic Affairs, Transport & Telecommunication (TEATT).

 There are four main activities under the project:

 - Reconditioning, improvement of the solid waste disposal site (SWDS) and Irma Debris Deposal Site (IDDS) operations in Pond Island